sheaam30/Pettit/README.md

 # Pettit
-MVP Library named after the first NBA MVP award winner Bob Pettit.

-TODO
+MVP Library to make spinning up new projects and prototyping quick and easy TODO